mnavarrocarter/mnavarro.dev/content/page/about.md

 url: /about
 ---

-I'm Matías, a PHP Jedi Master based in Chile.
+I'm Matías, a PHP Jedi Master based in the UK.
 The force is strong in me.
 I'm an skilled Backend Web Developer but I can also do frontend.
 I also develop in Node JS, and I'm familiar with Python, Go and Vala.

 I have experience in all sort of projects, of different sizes and of wide spectrum of domains: medical, multimedia, air traveling and e-commerce.
 My style of development revolves around the ideas of Domain Driven Design.
-This means that when I develop software, I try to understand and breathe the business, in order to efectively model it into code.
+This means that when I develop software, I try to understand and breathe the business, in order to effectively model it into code.
 I mostly do web development, specially (truly) REST apis; but I also develop cli apps and tiny desktop apps for Linux.

 I'm a open source maintainer of some libraries.
 One of my dearest projects is [Espresso], a next-generation HTTP layer for PHP, pretty much inspired on Express JS.
 I'm also developing [Historian], an Event Sourcing library for PHP.